Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Proofs and Detailed Definitions for Section

-On the other hand, $\{\top\}$ is a frontier for $A$ \wrt $\mathcal{O}$ within ELIQ. \end{proof} Our final example in this section combines the examples of the two previous theorems and shows that even by taking frontiers and splittings together we do not obtain a universal method for constructing \canonical unique characterisations.
+On the other hand, $\{\top\}$ is a frontier for $A$ \wrt $\mathcal{O}$ within ELIQ. \end{proof} The following example shows that even by taking frontiers and splittings together we do not obtain a universal method for constructing unique characterisations with a single positive example.